 - In March of 2017, Mike took on another formidable goal: Talking about grief in front of thousands of people on stage at TEDx Stanley Park.
 Mike’s talk was just one more way that he could extend his message and help others.
 The foundation is gratitude, and after talking to Mike, you’ll see that he truly lives his message.

-- Mike now travels around North America working with students and athletes to help them improve their safety and performance working for SafeStart.
+- Mike now travels around North America working with students, athletes, and organizations.
 He speaks to large groups and continues to inspire the next generation of young people.
-In Mike’s words, if he can help prevent one accident like his from happening to someone else, he will be fulfilled.

 Mike’s second chance at life has given him the opportunity to share his story and motivate others.
 He is faced with challenges every day related to his spinal cord injury.
 However, he strives to achieve more and keep pushing his personal limits.
 Most of his progress he would attribute to attitude and effort and being grateful every day.